eGain/egain-android-messaging/Examples/README.md

 ## Obtain Credentials
 Credentials are used to verify you as a valid customer for the Conversation Hub.
-You need a unique ID (clientId) and password (clientSecret) to access the Conversation Hub.
-If you have not yet obtained credentials, contact your eGain representative.
+You need a unique ID (clientId) and password (clientSecret), accountAddress, and channelType to access the Conversation Hub.
+If you have not yet obtained credentials, contact you eGain representative.

 ## Configure Themes
 The SDK comes with the eGain's default UI theme.
 If you are using your own theme, a merge conflict can be avoided by adding the following to the `<application>` element in your `AndroidManifest.xml` file: